guvarallo/signifyd-account-integrity/README.md

 cd server && npm install
 ```

-Next, create file inside the `server` folder named `apiKey.js` with your API key:
+Next, create a file inside the `server` folder named `apiKey.js` with your API key:

 ```bash
 const apiKey = 'YOUR_API_KEY'